WSU NATIONAL BENCHMARK TESTS

-The engagements between WSU, CETAP and Universities South Africa was for the assessment of the National Benchmark Tests results for students which is an initiative that the CETAP is taking to all universities in South Africa.
+The engagements between WSU, CETAP and Universities South Africa was for the assessment of the National Benchmark Tests results for students which is an initiative that the CETAP is taking to all South African universities.

-The workshop was attended by many lecturers, Heads of Departments, Deans and even campus rectors from all four campuses.
-The Centre for Learning, Teaching and Development (CLTD) is the brainchild of the initiative of looking at the channelling the results of the NBT’s for a greater and impactful purpose to the students.
+The Centre for Learning, Teaching and Development (CLTD) is a brainchild of an initiative looking at channeling results of the NBT’s for a greater and impactful purpose to the students.